WoTTsecurity/wott-io/documentation/getting_started/README.md

 ## Managing your own credentials through the WoTT Dashboard

-Earlier we touched upon scenarios where you might require API keys or logins for your applications.
-Notice on the left hand side of the WoTT Dashboard a sidebar containing a few options.
+In scenarios where you might require API keys or logins for your applications, you can add and manage these credentials to the WoTT Dashboard.
+On the left of WoTT Dashboard is a sidebar.

 ![sidebar](https://github.com/WoTTsecurity/wott-io/blob/master/documentation/getting_started/images/sidebar.png)